Ageing and sexing details:

 Photo by Marcel Gahbauer,

-grayish brown tails, with tapered and relatively abraded rectrices, as
+grayish brown tails, with relatively narrow and pointed rectrices.
+However,

-some ASY birds also have rather worn-looking tails, so caution must be
+some ASY American Robins also have rather worn-looking tails, so caution must be

 used, and ageing should be done in combination with wing